 If you require any additional assistance or clarification please contact the Professional Standards Team on 0330 400 4379.

-Please note that cookies can’t harm your computer, a cookie is a small text file which is stored on a user’s computer.
+A cookie is a small text file which is stored on a user’s computer.
 It can contain information about the user and the way they interact with the internet and can help make a user’s online experience more efficient.
 We use encrypted information gathered from them to help improve your experience of the site.
 For example, they help us to identify and resolve errors, or to determine relevant information to show you when you’re browsing.

 We’re giving you this information as part of our initiative to comply with recent legislation, and to make sure we’re honest and clear about your privacy when using our website.
 We know you’d expect nothing less from us, and please be assured that we’re working on a number of other privacy and cookie-related improvements to the website.